Before you begin:

 Manuscript Preparation

 Contributors are requested to present the main outlines of their work in a manner intelligible to readers who are specialists in other fields.
 Specialist terms and symbols should be defined, lucidity should not be sacrificed for the sake of brevity, and both verbal and mathematical jargon should be avoided.
 Also, avoid personal pronouns such as 'we' and 'our' etc.; use an impersonal style instead.
 Manuscripts must be typewritten, double-spaced with wide margins on one side of white paper.
 Good quality printouts with a font size of 12 pt are required.
-The first page should contain the title of the manuscript, the authors' names, and the affiliation and address of the corresponding author (including a Fax and E-mail address).
-Full postal addresses must be given for all co-authors.
-Please also indicate the total number of pages, tables and figures submitted.
+The first page should contain the title of the manuscript, the authors' names, and the affiliation and address of the corresponding author (including E-mail address).
+Figures ad tables should be embedded, in place, in the manuscript file.
 The Editors reserve the right to adjust the style to certain standards of uniformity.
 Only Microsoft Word format can be accepted.

 Title: The title should be self-explanatory, and free from abbreviations or unusual acronyms.
 The title should not contain more than 15 words.

-Abstracts: Each paper should possess a self-contained abstract of approximately 250 words (150~300).
+Abstracts: Each paper should possess a self-contained abstract of 200-300 words.
 References, figures, and tables should not be cited in the abstract.

-Keywords: Immediately after the abstract, provide a maximum of 6 keywords.
+Keywords: Immediately after the abstract, provide a maximum of 6 keywords separated by commas.
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Text: Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Main text, Acknowledgements, Appendices, References.
-Include the Figures, Figure Captions, Tables, or Table Titles into your text.
+Include the Figures, Figure Captions, Table Titles, and Tables into your text.
 The corresponding author should be identified with an asterisk and footnote.
 All other footnotes (except for table footnotes) should be identified with superscript Arabic numbers but should be avoided wherever possible.

 Nomenclature and units: Follow internationally accepted rules and conventions: use the international system of units (SI).